Foster Cunliffe: Biography

 Cunliffe was a left-hand batsman and played 85 innings in 56 first-class matches with an average of 15.36 and a top score of 70.
 He was a left-arm medium pace bowler and took 235 first-class wickets with an average of 21.78 and a best performance of 8 for 26.

 Cunliffe also played non-first class county cricket for Shropshire, in two matches in 1895.

 Cunliffe became a Fellow of All Souls College, Oxford and the first lecturer in military history at Oxford University, 1905–1908. in this capacity he worked closely with the history tutor C.T.
 Atkinson of Exeter College, Oxford.
 He wrote The History of the Boer War.
 He inherited the baronetcy on the death of his father in 1905.

-During World War I, Cunliffe served with the 13th Battalion, Rifle Brigade (Prince Consort's Own) and reached the rank of major.
+During World War I, Cunliffe served with the 13th (Service) Battalion, Rifle Brigade and reached the rank of major.
 He died of wounds at Ovillers-la-Boisselle, France.
 He was buried at Bapaume Post Military Cemetery, Albert, Somme.
+He is commemorated by a prayer book in the chapel at All Souls College, Oxford.